-™ Trademark of Technology Evaluation in the Elderly Network (TVN). © TVN, 2013-15.
-Released 2015 06.

-TVN is supported by the Government of Canada through the Networks of Centres of Excellence (NCE) program.
+™ Trademark of Technology Evaluation in the Elderly Network (Canadian Frailty Network or CFN, formerly known as TVN). © Canadian Frailty Network, 2013-20.
+Released 2017 06.
+CFN is supported by the Government of Canada through the Networks of Centres of Excellence (NCE) program.